Just In Queso Foundation

 - The foundation board of directors will review grant requests from local organizations on a quarterly basis.
 2018 requests for support will be due on these dates:

 - 3rd quarter: June 30, 2018

 - The foundation will award funds to organizations as voted on by the board of directors and in relation to available funds and current priorities.

 The foundation has allocated $1,000 to each Tijuana Flats restaurant location for the managers and staff to donate to the local charitable organization(s) they choose.
 90% of our donations come through this category.

 - Be a registered 501(c)3 organization

-- Align with the Foundation’s focus giving areas
+- Align with the Foundation’s focus giving areas of children and military

 - Provide documentation of the specific use of the money donated